opendatahub-io-contrib/jupyterhub-singleuser-profiles/README.md

 * **profiles** is a list of profile objects
 * **images** is a list of image names (as used by `singleuser_image_spec` option in KubeSpawner)
 * **users** is a list of users allowed to use this profile, to ignore user filtering, specify `"*"` as a user name, or completely omit the `users` section
-* **env** is an object containing environment variables to be set for a singleuser server. *Keep in mind that all the values need to be strings - i.e. have quotes numbers!*
+* **env** env is a list containing environment variables to be set for a singleuser server.
+It follows the structure defined by Kubernetes for environment variables in containers by [value](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/) and [by reference](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables)
 * **node_tolerations** is a list of OpenShift node tolerations to be applied to the singleuser pod.
 See https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/ for more information.
 * **node_affinity** is an object containing node affinity definitions to be applied to the singleuser pod.
 See https://kubernetes.io/docs/concepts/configuration/assign-pod-node/ for more information.
 * **resources** is an object containing memory and cpu limits (which are then applied to the singleuser pod)